oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In all cases, as of this writing, browsers ultimately store data in plain text on the filesystem.
 This behavior exposes tokens to attackers with the ability to read files on disk.
 While such attacks rely on capabilities that are well beyond the scope of browser-based applications, this topic highlights an important attack vector against modern applications.
 More and more malware is specifically created to crawl user's machines looking for browser profiles to obtain high-value tokens and sessions, resulting in account takeover attacks.

 While the browser-based application is incapable of mitigating such attacks, the application can mitigate the consequences of such an attack by ensuring data confidentiality using encryption.
-The {{WebCryptographyAPI}} provides a mechanism for JavaScript code to generate a secret key, as well as an option for that key to be non-exportable.
+The {{-WebCryptographyAPI}} provides a mechanism for JavaScript code to generate a secret key, as well as an option for that key to be non-exportable.
 A JavaScript application could then use this API to encrypt and decrypt tokens before storing them.
-However, the {{WebCryptographyAPI}} specification only ensures that the key is not exportable to the browser code, but does not place any requirements on the underlying storage of the key itself with the operating system.
+However, the {{-WebCryptographyAPI}} specification only ensures that the key is not exportable to the browser code, but does not place any requirements on the underlying storage of the key itself with the operating system.
 As such, a non-exportable key cannot be relied on as a way to protect against exfiltration from the underlying filesystem.

 In order to protect against token exfiltration from the filesystem, the encryption keys would need to be stored somewhere other than the filesystem, such as on a remote server.
 This introduces new complexity for a purely browser-based app, and is out of scope of this document.